jeffreyguan/clash-matchup-predictor/README.md

 A model that predicts the winner of a Clash Royale match given two decks.
 I had made a previous version that was much simpler, but I wanted to use a transformer to see how that would affect performance.
 The goal was that using a transformer would allow the model to better understand the relationships between cards via attention.

-I pretrained the transformer an older dataset (https://www.kaggle.com/datasets/s1m0n38/clash-royale-games).
+I pretrained the transformer an older dataset (https://www.kaggle.com/datasets/s1m0n38/clash-royale-games) by predicting a masked card using the 80/10/10 split used in BERT.
 I didn't want to use this dataset for the actual training run due to its age.
 With how often the Clash Royale meta shifts, I thought that certain matchup spreads might've changed.
 Another possible extension of this project would be to use this dataset for training as well and save the current season as a test dataset.
 I only used the last season (53), and only pulled 5 million matches from it.
 After pretraining, I got these numbers:
 Test Loss:   1.9520
 Test Accuracy: 0.5319